-A decade ago, photovoltaic lighting options were either cumbersome commercial systems or small novelty items of little interest to the broader lighting market with very little regulation.
-Now, with new technologies demonstrating greatly enhanced energy efficiency, a market for viable and practical mid-sized PV lighting systems suitable for a wide variety of applications is growing.
-The emergence of these products combined with increased interest in solar and green energy is driving the need to create benchmarks for new PV lighting products in the marketplace.
+A decade ago, photovoltaic (PV) lighting options were either cumbersome commercial systems or small novelty items of little interest to the broader lighting market.
+Now, with new technologies demonstrating greatly enhanced energy efficiency, the market is growing for viable and practical mid-sized PV lighting systems.
+The emergence of these products, combined with increased interest in green energy and connected systems in smart cities, drives the need to create benchmarks for new PV lighting products.

-PV-powered luminaire systems are ideal for illuminating areas without a utility connection or to reduce the electrical use and cost for areas with an available connection.
-As a result, PV solutions are of interest to manufacturers, property owners, utilities and municipalities, and many other stakeholders.
+PV-powered luminaire systems are ideal for illuminating areas without a utility connection or for reducing the electrical use and cost in areas with an available connection.
+As a result, PV solutions interest manufacturers, property owners, utilities, municipalities and other stakeholders.
 Typical applications in residential, public spaces and infrastructure include:

 - Pathway stake lights

 - Exterior building wall-mounted area lighting